 I’ve ordered my tickets by phone or online.
 How do I pick them up?

-You may pick up your tickets at the Box Office Will Call windows on the night of your performance; we recommend arriving at least thirty minutes before your performance start time.
+You may pick up your tickets at the Box Office table on the night of your performance; we recommend arriving at least thirty minutes before your performance start time.
 Please note that beginning one hour before show time, the Box Office is only able to handle inquiries regarding that day’s performance.
 You may exchange tickets at the Box Office, but only up to curtain time; once a performance has commenced, you cannot exchange your seat.

 Oh no!
 I’ve lost my tickets!
 What do I do?